 Silverstein holds Bachelor’s Degrees in Accounting and Psychology, and is a Certified Public Accountant, licensed in the State of Hawaii.

-Michael is a member of the American Institute of Certified Public Accountants, the Hawaii Society of Certified Public Accountants (Past President), and CPAmerica International.
-He is also a director with Harris Preschool.
+He is a member of the Governing Council of the American Institute of Certified Public Accountants, the current Vice-president of the Hawaii Society of Certified Public Accountants, and member of the Japanese Chamber of Commerce.

 Howard has been a CPA in Hawaii since 1974.
 During his 28 years at Ernst & Young, he served in various capacities, including overseeing the Assurance and Advisory Services Group and directing human resources and recruiting for the Honolulu Office.
 Since retiring, he has served as Vice President for Budget & Finance and Chief Financial Officer for the University of Hawaii System, Vice President – Finance and Chief Financial Officer of Hawaii Island Air, Inc. and Acting Chief Financial Officer for the Honolulu Board of Water Supply.